 A successful blogger befriends social media, puts in a ton of hard work and consistently writes quality content.
 They’ve also found a way to garner attention and make money, which is what drives most people to start a blog in the first place.

-Are Blogs over?
-Are Blogs still relevant in 2020?
+If 80% of Blogs Will Fail this Year, Are Blogs over?
+Are Blogs still relevant?

 What has replaced blogging?